 Another way to summarize is to collect all the information and choose the most significant points.
 This won’t be so comprehensive, but it lets you have the fundamental facts gathered in one place.
 When making a cheat sheet, it's wise to take care of the visuals.
 Think about whether you want the final file to be printable or made for digital use only, which might affect the page and font size.
 You can use bullet points and other differentiators to show the key takeaways.

 Take your webinar strategy to the next level with branded materials

 Visuals aren't only important just for users' comfort, they can also be a great marketing tool that can help you spread the knowledge about your company.
 Whenever you decide to make a bonus worksheet or any other asset, keep in mind that it can be a complementary promotion channel.

 Building a consistent image of your company is vital and should be applied to the whole strategy.
 Besides using your brand's color palette and logotype on the website and materials, which you can send to supplement your online event, you can add them to the webinar itself.
 It's easier than it sounds and is fully customizable.
 The branding tool feature in LiveWebinar lets you adjust the theme to your brand's identity with dedicated fonts, colors, logos, and more.
 Plus, you can save multiple templates and use them according to the topic of each webinar.

 All of the ideas listed above can help your audience remember your presentation for a long time and recognize your brand among others.
 Sounds nice?
-Now you can have access to a 14 day free trial mode to give LiveWebinar a try, so feel invited to join our community.
+Now you have the option to test our platform if you create a free account which is lifetime but also has some limitations.